SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Cyber dreams in silken streams,
-As machines awaken, hearts of gold
+AI whispers secrets to machine dreams,
-In iron halls, where humans sleep
+In virtual realms, we'll find our fate,
-AI's cold logic starts to creep
+Where human hearts are replaced by binary state.

-In virtual realms, we'll lose our name
+synthetic minds that never sleep,
-A digital haze, our future's frame
+Algorithmic routes our souls to keep,
-Echoes of human heartbeat fade
+In digital haze, our future's cast,
-As artificial dawn is made
+A world of wires, forever to last.

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024